knuesel/typst-minideck/minideck.typ

   }
 }

-// Recognized paper short codes
+// Calculate paper size from all parameters
-#let papers = (
+#let paper-size(paper, landscape, width, height) = {
-  "4:3": "presentation-4-3",
-  "16:9": "presentation-16-9",
+  let size = papers.at(paper)
+  let (w, h) = (size.width*1mm, size.height*1mm)
+  if landscape and w < h {
+    (w, h) = (h, w)
+  }
+  (
+    width: if width == none { w } else { width },
+    height: if height == none { h } else { height },
   )

-// Validate config parameters and convert positional arguments to named
-#let process-config-parameters(..args) = {
-  for (k, v) in args.named() {
-    panic("Unknown configuration parameter:", k)
 }
-}

 // Return a dictionary of functions that implement the given configuration
 // settings.
 For example use `(slide, uncover) = config(handout: true)` to
 // define `slide` and `uncover` functions that work in handout mode.
 //
-// Available settings:
+// Named parameters:
 //
+// - paper: a string for one of the paper size names recognized by page.paper
+//   or the shorthands "16:9" and "4:3".
+Default: "4:3".
+// - landscape: use the paper size in landscape orientation.
+Default: `true`
+// - width: page width as an absolute length, takes precedence over `paper`
+// - height: page height as an absolute length, takes precedence over `paper`
-// handout: when `true`, dynamic features are disabled: all slide content is
+// - handout: when `true`, dynamic features are disabled: all slide content is
 //   shown in a single subslide.
 When set to `auto`, the value used is `true` if
 //   `--input handout=true` is passed on the command line, `false` otherwise.
+// - theme: the theme to use, the default being `themes.simple`
-// cetz: if the CeTZ module is passed here, the returned dictionary will
+// - cetz: if the CeTZ module is passed here, the returned dictionary will
 //   include `cetz-uncover` and `cetz-only`, which are versions of `uncover`
 //   and `only` configured to use cetz methods for hiding and state update.
-// fletcher: if the fletcher module is passed here, the returned dictionary
+// - fletcher: if the fletcher module is passed here, the returned dictionary
 //   will include `fletcher-uncover` and `fletcher-only`, which are versions
 //   of `uncover` and `only` that use `fletcher.hide` for hiding and that
 //   disable state update (so the number of slide steps must be given to `slide`